Analyses are the results of running a bioinformatic workflow on sample data.

 This page will list all the analyses that have been created or currently running on your sample.
 The following image shows that one analysis has been completed.

-Navigate to the analyses list for your sample of interest.
+Navigate to the analyses list for a sample

-Click on the button to open the analysis creation dialog.
+Click on thebutton to open the analyze dialog

-Use this dialog box to choose the analysis algorithm (PathoscopeBowtie or NuVs), the subtraction, and the reference you want to use to analyze your sample.
-Once these fields are specified, click the Start button to start the analysis.
+Choose the analysis algorithm (PathoscopeBowtie or NuVs), the subtraction, and the reference you want to use to analyze your sample.

 Once the analysis is running, you can view its progress under the Jobs tab.